 The Larger High-Speed Core Design is much larger for increased distance and ball speed.
 The core works with the mantle system for greater speed.

-Spin Control and Better Feel are created by a new, Thinner Urethane Cover.
+A new, Thinner Urethane Cover creates Spin Control and Better Feel.
 It is resilient and durable, increases ball speed, and produces lower spin on full shots while maintaining high spin greenside.

 A New Optimized Aero Design reduces drag, with a penetrating trajectory for more distance.
 The 4-piece construction has a 90 compression, with a Hex Dimple Pattern.

 The Chrome Soft has a 75 compression, great feel, and control, with a consistent ball flight.
 The Chrome Soft X has a Fast Ball Speed and Distance, is more workable with Spin Control, and has a slightly harder feel.